Close

 If your loved one was recently killed in an accident, you may wish to learn whether or not you can file a lawsuit against an at-fault party.
 Before you do so, you should understand what exactly is considered a wrongful death in Maryland.

-We’re here to help your family hold a negligent party responsible for a loved one’s death.
-For a free case evaluation with the Maryland wrongful death lawyers at Rice, Murtha & Psoras, call today at (410) 694-7291.
+For a free case evaluation with the Maryland wrongful death lawyers at Rice, Murtha & Psoras, call today at (443) 508-7927.

 Is Your Loved One’s Death Considered a Wrongful Death in Maryland?